 To unlock the doors and tailgate, push the rear of the power door lock switch.

 Rear Door Security Locks (4-Door Models)

-Your Geo is equipped with rear security door locks that help prevent passengers from opening the rear doors of your vehicle from the inside.
+Your vehicle is equipped with rear door security locks that help prevent passengers from opening the rear doors of your vehicle from the inside.

 To use one of these locks: